iop-alliance/OKH-Markdown-Test/okh.md

 ### **About the authors**
 #### **Development of specification**

-This specification has been developed by members of the Open Know-How Working Group, part of the MakerNet Alliance, and supported by the Shuttleworth Foundation.
+This specification has been developed by members of the Open Know-How Working Group, part of the [Internet of Production Alliance](https://www.internetofproduction.org), and supported by the Shuttleworth Foundation.
 The following have contributed directly towards the development of this standard:

 |**Name**|**Organisation**|
 |--|--|